Abertay-University-SDI/DirectEntrantsPackage/Examples/C++ Exmaples/README.txt

+*** Instructions ***

-This folder contains a single Visual Studio Solution with multiple projects, one for each class, showing a finished example of the class its named after.
+This folder contains eight different Visual Studio Solution, one for each worksheet.
+Inside each solution, there are multiple projects to show each numbered tutorial in the worksheets.

-Classes are as follows:

-1 - CreatingVSProject
-2 - IntroToC++
-3 - CreatingVariables
-4 - HeaderFiles
-5 - Pointers

 To compile a specific project, right click it in the Solution Explorer in Visual Studio and select, Set as StartUp Project.

 Press F5 to compile and Run.